-Join Ina Saltz for an in-depth discussion in this video Developing your typographic eye, part of Foundations of Typography.
+Join Ina Saltz for an in-depth discussion in this video Developing your typographic eye, part of Graphic Design Foundations: Typography.

 To sharpen your typographic eye, first look at the big picture, the macro view.
 What is your initial impression?
 Is it dynamic or quiet?
 Does it engage you and how does it engage you?
 Is there a focal point?
 Is there clear hierarchy of information?
 You also have to look at the details, the micro view and ask yourself is the color of the type even?
 What about alignment?
 Is there hanging punctuation?
 Have proper smart quotes been used?
 Has the display type been kerned well?
 I look at typography all of the time. it is the first thing I see when I look at anything that has type, a sign, a menu, a package, a building, a T-shirt, a wine bottle, a cereal box, or a book cover.

 I get a first impression.
 I look at details, I deconstruct it, I think about the choices the designer made and the possible reasons behind those choices.
 And of course I think about redesigning it.
 That is what designers do, we can't help ourselves.
 I want you to see typography everywhere like I do and to really think about what you are seeing.
 That is the best way to educate your typographic eye.
 Just keep looking, imagine what was in the designer's mind.